CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ### More on combining

-The `c()` function is very flexible because it can be used to combine all sorts of elements, even elements that are vectors, or elements that are existing variables.
+The `c()` function is flexible because it can combine all sorts of elements, including vectors or variables.

 ```r